 This is part one in a two-part series by Amber Reimondo, Outdoor Council Environmental Quality Advocate, on fugitive methane emissions during oil and gas production and how we can fix the problem.
+Read part two in the series here.

 The gravel crackles under the tires as I pull off of the pavement of Highway 191 and onto a mostly-nondescript BLM road in the middle of a western Wyoming sagebrush expanse.
 I spent countless days as a child rock hounding and exploring with my mom and dad out here in the Upper Green River Basin.
 But that was years ago.
 We stopped our sagebrush adventures just before I started high school because a drilling boom had taken off in the area.
 There were rumors of poor air quality in Pinedale where my grandparents had lived for years and it wasn’t the quiet, open landscape I had experienced on so many adventures as a young girl.